avivnachman1/GoSeed/README.md

 ILP based migration plan generator for deduplication storage.

 notes:
-This project is attached to the paper "GoSeed: Generating an Optimal Seeding Plan for Deduplicated Storage" presented at FAST20. link to the paper: TBD
+This project part of my MSC work at the technion and is attached to the paper "GoSeed: Generating an Optimal Seeding Plan for Deduplicated Storage" presented at FAST20 (link to the paper: TBD).
-The idea behind the project assumes that the target volume for the migration is initially empty.

-dependencies:
-boost
-gurobi (version i was using is 8.1.1)

-There are four files in this repositry:
-2 compile scripts
+In order to compile and run the project you must have g++, boost and gurobi (I was using version 8.1.1).

+*Two source code files:

+GoSeedCont.cpp- Contains the code

+GoSeedBlocks.cpp- Contains the code if we want to

+*Two compile scripts, one for each

 2 source codes

+ Markup : * Bullet list
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Bullet list item 2